Eternals (comics): Powers and abilities

+This same cosmic energy can be channeled for a number of superhuman abilities, including superhuman physical abilities, immortality, flight, energy projection, mind control, teleportation, illusion creation, and elemental transmutation.
+In addition, groups of Eternals, as few as three at a time, can transform into the Uni-Mind, a combination of minds that is greater than its constituent parts.

 Some Eternals choose to focus on a particular power to increase their effectiveness with it.
 Sersi, for example, has developed the power of transmutation further than any other Eternal.
 Additionally, some Eternals choose to focus their cosmic energies into other, non-standard abilities.
 Ikaris, for example, channels cosmic energy to greatly enhance his senses, while the Interloper uses his to generate fear in others, and Makkari uses his cosmic energies for superspeed.

 Limitations

 The 2006 retcon of the Eternals' origins and abilities introduces a significant limitation to their powers, and possibly to their free will, with numerous references to Eternals being "programmed" or "hardwired."
 They cannot attack their Celestial "masters" for any reason, whether they make a conscious decision to do so or are tricked into accidentally striking the beings.
 Any such attempt shuts down the body of the attacking Eternal and is implied to be an automatic defense mechanism of the Celestials' armor.
-On one occasion, when the Eternals attempted to form a Uni-Mind with the intent of keeping the Dreaming Celestial asleep, they were immediately shut down and reverted to their original forms.
+On one occasion, when the Eternals attempted to form a Uni-Mind with the intent of keeping the Dreaming Celestial asleep, they were shut down and reverted to their original forms.
 Furthermore, Eternals are compelled to attack and neutralize any being that attacks a Celestial.

 As presented in Gaiman's Volume 3, the Eternals are aware of their role on Earth and the duties and constraints placed on them by the Celestials.
-Ikaris describes himself as "a humanoid-based repair and maintenance unit left behind by unknowable alien gods to make sure that the earth is still here and in good shape when they get back."
+Ikaris describes himself as the Earth's repair and maintenance unit.
 Zuras phrased the same concept more philosophically: "We are the Eternals.
 We are the court of last resort for humanity and for all living things on Earth. [...]
 We do not choose sides.
 Countries are lines in the sand, empires rise and fall.
 We are timeless.
 We will still be here tomorrow, and a hundred centuries from now."